-A: The first thing to do is to speak with the rector.
-Holy Baptism is scheduled at certain times throughout the year, and the rector will be able to speak with you about possible dates, and to explain the traditions and expectations at Saint Mary’s.
+A: The first thing to do is to speak with the Rector (pastor).
+Holy Baptism is scheduled at certain times throughout the year, and the Rector will be able to speak with you about possible dates, and to explain the traditions and expectations at Saint Mary’s.

 Q: Can we have a private baptism?

 A: Only in case of an emergency.
 Years ago, private baptism was the norm.
 Thankfully, in recent years we have restored the apostolic practice of celebrating Baptism in community, carried out in the course of the Eucharist.
-That is why Baptism normally takes place during the principal liturgy on a Sunday or a Feast Day.
+That is why Baptism normally takes place during the principal liturgy on the Lord’s Day or a Feast Day.

 In the case of an emergency, or for certain pastoral considerations (a mixed marriage, where a non-Christian spouse might feel awkward participating in the context of the Eucharist), an exception may be made.
 It should be clearly understood that this is an exception, and not done as a matter of convenience or personal preference.

 Q: My family has a long history at Saint Mary’s, and we live out of town.
 Can we have our child baptized here?

 A: It is often possible, and entirely appropriate, to have a child baptized in the same place as parents and grandparents.
 In fact, it serves to underscore our understanding of the Communion of Saints, the lovers of God in all times and places.
 Again, you should speak with the Rector as soon as possible, who will want to ascertain, among other things, that you attend church where you live.
 And, of course, you may need to accommodate Saint Mary’s schedule.

 Q: Are there certain times when we can be sure that Holy Baptism will be administered?
 That could certainly help us with our planning.

 A: Yes.
 The Prayer Book lists specific times when Holy Baptism is particularly appropriate: